BREATH-WORK and VOICE DIALOGUE are wonderful healing companions and are very effective in combination.

 We are a collectively traumatised, disembodied and shame-based society, this is more obvious than ever before.
 With trauma, the nervous system gets dis-regulated.
 This does not change over time by itself, unresolved energy remains trapped in the body causing havoc in our lives in a myriad of different ways.

 We stop breathing when we are in shock and overwhelm and we don’t get to complete what needed to happen.
 In order to be in our bodies, we need safety and the breath is our anchor to come into more presence.
-We all need to stay connected with each breath because this is what was stopped as a short-term strategy but it was never meant to be lifelong.
+We all need to stay connected with each breath, one after the other, because this is what was stopped as a short-term strategy that was never meant to be lifelong.

 Trauma has come out of the shadows with the current global situation in so many different ways and it’s clear also from the level of compliance and the lack of personal authority, that fear has the upper hand with most people, where they defer to the mainstream news and government for what they should do, not even questioning if this is actually in their best interests.
-So much of this stems from our relationship with our care-givers and how we unconsciously project our mothers and fathers out into the world onto authority figures.
-We can be compliant or we can rebel but mostly we are still stuck playing out old patterns that need to be addressed more consciously.
+This programming, often brain-washing, much of this stems from our relationship with our care-givers and how we unconsciously project our mothers and fathers out into the world onto authority figures.
+We can be totally compliant trusting with blind faith or we can rebel and be more on the anarchist side but inevitably, mostly we are still stuck playing out old patterns that need to be addressed more consciously.

 This is clearer than ever now and as Thomas Huebl reminds us, disassociation from our bodies, hearts, souls, nature and each other is widespread and the water that we swim in so we don’t even notice it.
+Spiritual bypassing is also endemic as we struggle to be EMBODIED, with our vulnerability and feelings, individually and culturally.
 My personal experience is that I am doing my inner work not just for myself but for my ancestors and in order to clean up and create a brighter future for my grand-children.
-It has not been easy work but it has brought me back into self honouring where I can finally bow down in gratitude and deep realisation of what happened before me, instead of standing in rage or with ego entitlement and grandiosity.
+It has not been easy work but it has brought me back into self honouring, where I can finally bow down in gratitude and deep realisation of what happened before me, instead of standing in victim powerlessness or with ego entitlement and grandiosity.

 The current world is full of hatred and judgement, we have lost our way and strayed far from mother nature and our own divine terrain.
-If we want to create a heaven on earth, we all need to do our inner and shadow work, to ‘know thyself’, embracing BOTH sides of our power and vulnerability, to come into more balance and divine sovereignty.
+If we want to create a heaven on earth, we all need to do our inner and shadow work, to ‘know thyself’, embracing BOTH sides of our power and vulnerability, of our masculine and feminine, our humanity and divinity, to come into more balance and wholeness.

-The more presence we bring, the more of our unresolved issues will come up to be fully ‘met’ and brought come to love and acceptance.
+The more presence we bring, the more of our unresolved issues will come up to be fully ‘met’ so that we can bring them back home to love and acceptance.
 When this happens, we have greater capacity because we are more regulated and more resilient with stronger resources in order to manage situations and stay in presence.
 With breathing, titrating and staying within our ‘window of tolerance’, we get to come into balance and alignment with ourselves, with our bodies and minds and inter-relationally with others and life itself.

 Ardhan and I are both passionate that it is our sacred duty to clear the shadows within ourselves, to see where we are all contributing to the dark agenda and part of the whole right now, rather than simply judging and pointing the finger to each other or outside.
-Underneath all our judgements which creates separation, is ALWAYS a deep vulnerability that needs to be honoured because otherwise we easily play into the blame game either of ourselves and/or others.
+It doesn’t mean we are anywhere near sorted on this, returning to the path of love is a huge undertaking and a daily practice.
+What Voice Dialogue teaches us, is that underneath all our judgements which creates separation, is ALWAYS a deep vulnerability that needs to be honoured because otherwise we easily play into the blame game either of ourselves and/or others.

 Psychotherapists know and work with the habitual and default patterns and feelings we all carry, the inner dynamics we bring from childhood and the mechanics of traumatisation.
 All this is known in psychotherapy where practitioners need a high level of sensitivity and wisdom, particularly with the MAP of the psyche.
 And we know that as therapists, it is important to truly see people as already having the resources they need and of helping them tap into this resourcefulness rather than creating dependence.

-It is Ardhan’s and my view, that we need to bring wisdom to the breath by being trauma-informed and familiar how to work with inner and outer resources, as repressed material will surface through a more active and conscious breathing process.
-Spiritual emergency is all too familiar in our world and all healers need to understand how to create a safe container and work with energetic linkage and resonance, titrating what is happening, to avoid overwhelming and distressing reactions taking place.
+It is Ardhan’s and my view, that we need to bring wisdom to the breath by being trauma-informed and trauma-sensitive too.
+We need to be familiar how to work with inner and outer resources, as repressed material will surface through a more active and conscious breathing process.
+Spiritual emergency is all too familiar in our world and all healers need to understand how to create a safe container and work with energetic linkage, grounding and resonance, titrating what is happening, to avoid overwhelming and distressing reactions taking place.

 “In what ways does Voice Dialogue enhance and deepen the Breathwork experience?”

-Developed by Hal and Sidra Stone, Voice Dialogue, is in our experience, an incredibly inclusive and powerful, psycho-spiritual approach to consciousness.
+Developed by Hal and Sidra Stone, Voice Dialogue (VD), is in our experience, an incredibly inclusive and powerful, psycho-spiritual approach to consciousness.
 It’s a journey home to oneself and a tool for conscious transformation.
-VD is best used for people who have developed and stabilised their primary self-system and want to turn inward and reclaim their essential self.
+Voice Dialogue is best used for people who have developed and stabilised their primary self-system and want to turn inward and reclaim their essential self.
 That’s why it’s so good to work with the breath and VD together, they are a great team for bringing more presence and awareness.

 With embodiment and breathing you can find even deeper resonance and attunement.

-Our personality is made up of many different selves or voices and VD is based on the psychology of Jung using the idea that our personality is made up of different parts known as selves or sub-personalities.
+Our personality is made up of many different selves or voices and Voice Dialogue is based on the psychology of Jung, using the idea that our personality is made up of different parts known as selves or sub-personalities.
 Voice Dialogue is a very accessible technique, a methodology to help us grow and awaken our conscious awareness, through the discovery and understanding of our inner selves, some parts we know about, others we don’t.
-In Voice Dialogue this is known as the ‘psychology of selves and the idea is to bring these inner voices of the psyche into harmony in order to unleash greater creativity, fulfillment and success for ourselves and our clients.
+In Voice Dialogue this is known as the ‘psychology of selves’ and the idea is to bring these inner voices of the psyche into harmony, in order to unleash greater creativity, fulfilment and success for ourselves and our clients.

 However, before going deep into any vulnerability, it’s particularly important that we FIRST honour the guardians of the psyche in our clients (and in ourselves) as these effectively are the protector controllers – sometimes referred to as the risk management selves.
 We do not push past these primaries as they were set up to create safety and need to be FULLY honoured.

-Whilst strong insight can and does happen in breath sessions, the physical integration does not happen overnight especially when one’s whole life might be turned upside down by a shocking memory, a realisation to leave a marriage for example or where incest surfaces.
-It’s a step-by-step process to drop into wounded parts and see why a perfect superwoman character might have had to be created for safety and whilst there is huge wisdom in vulnerability, this is a process we have to learn as sadly it is not honoured in our shame-based and toxic patriarchal culture.
+Whilst strong insight can and does happen in breath sessions, the physical integration does not happen overnight, especially when one’s whole life might be turned upside down by a shocking memory, a realisation to leave a marriage for example or where incest surfaces.
+It’s a step-by-step process to drop into wounded parts and see why a perfect superwoman character, might have had to be created for safety and whilst there is huge wisdom in vulnerability, this is a way of being we have to learn step by step, as sadly it is not honoured in our shame-based and toxic patriarchal culture.

-To give an analogy, our community of selves is like an inner orchestra of soul and the VD process helps guide us to ensure we have a conductor (which the Stones refer to as an Aware Ego) in place, to create greater alignment because it brings these inner parts together as a coherent and empowering team.
-When you learn to live with the tension of opposites which in VD is known as developing this ‘Aware Ego’, this represents a central position where we can interact with the world, standing on both feet, in balance between the different selves/polarities and honouring them.
+To give an analogy, our community of selves is like an inner orchestra of soul and the Voice Dialogue process, helps guide us to ensure we have a conductor (which the Stones refer to as an Aware Ego) in place, to create greater alignment because it brings these inner parts together as a coherent and empowering team.
+When you learn to live with the tension of opposites, which in VD is known as developing this ‘Aware Ego’, this represents a central position where we can interact with the world, standing on both feet, in balance between the different selves/polarities and honouring them.

-The primary selves for someone growing up in an accountants family will be very different than someone from a bohemian one for example.
-If we have a strong perfectionist for example, do we know the opposite part that might be one that wants to be a slob and being human can make mistakes.
+The primary selves for someone growing up in an accountants family, will be very different than someone from a bohemian one for example.
+If we have a strong perfectionist for example, do we know the opposite part that might be one that wants to be lazy, that is allowed to be human and can make mistakes?
 If we have a huge pusher, do we know how to play, rest and have fun, is there permission for this?
-If we have been overly responsible taking control as a young child for irresponsible parents like addicts, do we now to receive and trust not being the one who is always in charge?
+If we have been overly responsible taking control as a young child for irresponsible parents like addicts, often the omnipotent child, do we know how to receive and trust not being the one who is always in charge?

-We are all in a process because at some point in our lives, we gave up on our authenticity in order to be safe.
-We chose to be attached to our caregivers, for reasons of survival and we gave up being who we were in order to get love and connection.
-The pleaser is born very young for example, a baby knows the mother’s reaction intimately.
+Cognitive awareness of these patterns of behaviour is not sufficient, as we have to understand the safety and control mechanisms of these internal selves.
+We are all in process because at some point in our lives, we gave up on our authenticity in order to be safe just as Gabor Mate teaches so well.
+We chose to be attached to our caregivers, for reasons of survival and we gave up being who we were, in order to get love and connection.
+We don’t have choice in this especially when we are tiny.
+The pleaser is born very young for example, a baby knows the mother’s reaction intimately and what happens when they cry.

-Most of us know about how our inner critic is often our worst enemy, often crippling us with harsh and negative words about what we could or should have done.
-The key with Voice Dialogue and other similar modalities is how to DIS-IDENTIFY from selves like the victim, rationaliser, inner critic and inner patriarch or indeed ones like the pusher and perfectionist that so easily lead people to burn out and over extension.
+Most of us know about how our inner critic can be our worst enemy, often crippling us with harsh and negative words about what we could or should have done.
+The key with Voice Dialogue and other similar modalities is how to DIS-IDENTIFY from selves like the victim, rationaliser, inner critic and inner patriarch or indeed ones like the pusher and perfectionist, that so easily lead people to burn out and over extension.

 Then we have the opportunity to become CHANGE AGENTS and help make the world a better place.